LGouellec/streamiz/README.md

 Streamiz Kafka .NET is .NET stream processing library for Apache Kafka.

 It's allowed to develop .NET applications that transform input Kafka topics into output Kafka topics.
 It's supported .NET Standard 2.1.

+**So this library can be used by >= .NET Core 3.0 and/or .NET 5.0 applications.**

 It's a rewriting inspired by [Kafka Streams](https://github.com/apache/kafka).
 Finally it will provide the same functionality as [Kafka Streams](https://github.com/apache/kafka).

 This project is being written.
 Thanks for you contribution !